Newsletter of November 18, 2021

 • The United Arab Emirates announced its intention to buy South Korea’s anti-aircraft missiles for $3.5 billion.
 It will also buy autonomous vessels for submarine detection to Israel.

-• Last week, an Israeli couple was suspected of espionage in Turkey after photographing Istanbul presidential palace.
+• Last week, an Israeli couple was suspected of espionage in Turkey after photographing the Istanbul presidential palace.
 They were released and came back to Israel on November 18.